 Bion is a founding member of the Coalition for Affordable Bay Solutions (CABS) that, along with major national and state livestock interests, supports a market-driven strategy that will allow more cost-effective solutions to compete for current public spending.
 The 2013 bipartisan LBFC study said a competitive bidding program could reduce costs to Pennsylvania’s rate- and tax-payers by up to $1.5 billion annually, an 80 percent savings.
 A Special Report issued by Pennsylvania’s Auditor General highlighted the Commonwealth’s impending default on its 2017 Bay targets, the dire economic consequences of that default, and the need to address low cost alternatives, including manure control technologies.

 In October 2016, legislation to implement a competitive bidding strategy in order to capture the savings opportunities spelled out in the LBFC study was introduced in the Pennsylvania Senate.
-The bill is sponsored by Republican leadership; Bion anticipates the bill will be considered when the Legislature resumes in January 2017.
-A separate competitive bidding bill was introduced also in the House.
+The bill was sponsored by Republican leadership; Bion anticipates successful passage of the bill or similar measures in the current legislative session that ends in June 2017.